 This sturdy pergola provides plenty of space for setting several chairs, an outdoor sofa and an outdoor table.
 You can even cover the pergola of you want to obtain even more shade, especially during the hot summer days.

 If you want to add charm and unique appeal to your garden, I recommend you to check out these plans.
 This pergola can be built by any person with basic woodworking skills and it is also very budget friendly.
 You can make a lot of adjustments to the design so it suits your tastes and needs.
-Check out the rest of my pergola plans, as I have many designed and sizes you can choose from.

 This woodworking project was about 16×20 pergola plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.